 Pregnancy can interfere with these test results.

 Results mean different things for children.
-You should talk to your child’s pediatrician about his or her test results to understand what the results mean and the appropriate course of action.
+You should talk to your child’s doctor about the test results to understand what the results mean and the appropriate course of action.

-Studies have shown that carbohydrates play an important role in controlling triglyceride level.
+Studies show that carbohydrates play an important role in controlling triglyceride level.
 Diets high in carbohydrates, especially sugar, can increase triglycerides.

-The American Heart Association recommends changes in lifestyle habits to help treat high triglyceride levels.
+The Mayo Clinic recommends changes in lifestyle habits to help treat high triglyceride levels.
 The changes include:

-In many cases, high triglyceride and high cholesterol levels often occur together.
-When this happens, your treatment will focus on lowering both through medication and lifestyle-based interventions.
+High triglyceride and high cholesterol levels often occur together.
+When this happens, your treatment will focus on lowering both levels through medication and lifestyle changes.

-It is important to work with your doctor and dietitian to reduce high triglyceride levels through both medication and lifestyle changes.
+It’s important to work with your doctor and dietitian to reduce high triglyceride levels through both medication and lifestyle changes.